tstrohmeier/docker-spark-development/README.md

     .
     ├── ...
-    ├── docker                         # contains all the Dockerfiles │   ├── gradle                     # the extended spark-development-gradle image
+    ├── docker                         # contains all the Dockerfiles │   ├── gradle                     # extends the spark-development image with gradle │   |   └── ...
+    │   ├── pip3                       # extends the spark-development image with python3 & pip3
     │   |   └── ...
     │   ├── spark                      # the spark-development base image
     │   |   └── ...